-3 cr.
 Prerequisites: ENME 3720 and 3020 or consent of department.
 Study of the conservation equations governing viscous or inviscid flow of an incompressible fluid, and appropriate engineering approximation in engineering design.
-Introduction to numerical methods used to solve steady or unsteady viscous or inviscid, laminar, or turbulent flows.
+Introduction to numerical methods finite element methods.

 ENME 4721G Gas Dynamics